adobe/aem-test-samples/smoke/README.md

 # AEM Smoke Tests

-This is a collection of generic smoke tests part of aem-test-samples, this module is also executed in AEM as Cloud Service in the production deployment pipeline.
+This is a collection of generic smoke tests to validate the basic functionality of an AEM deployment.

 ## Run the test against your AEM Cloud Service

-For details check the main [readme](../readme#run-the-test-against-your-aem-cloud-service-author-and-publish-tiers)
+For details check the main [README.md](../README.md#run-the-test-against-your-aem-cloud-service-author-and-publish-tiers) of this repository.